kimitya/BIS2024/README.md

 Conducting A/B testing of recommendations and predictions.<br>
 Optimizing algorithms based on feedback and performance.<br>
     5. Closing technical debt:<br>
-Improving the architecture, optimizing the model to handle real user data, reporting and making recommendations to the business.<br>
+Improving the architecture, optimizing the model to handle real user data, reporting and making recommendations to the business.<br></ol>

 MVP block diagram:
 1.Data Preparation: